grafana/tempo/docs/sources/tempo/introduction/_index.md

 aliases:
   - /docs/tempo/getting-started/traces
   - /docs/tempo/traces
-description: "What are traces?"
+description: "What are traces?
+Learn about tracing and how you can use them."
 keywords:
   - Grafana
   - traces
   - tracing
-title: What are traces?
+title: Introduction
 weight: 120
 ---

-# What are traces?
+# Introduction to traces

 A trace represents the whole journey of a request or an action as it moves through all the nodes of a distributed system, especially containerized applications or microservices architectures.
 Traces let you profile and observe systems, making it easy to discover bottlenecks and interconnection issues.